tenzir/threatbus/plugins/apps/threatbus_zmq_app/README.md

 </h4>

-A Threat Bus plugin that enables communication with [VAST](https://github.com/tenzir/vast).
+A Threat Bus plugin that enables communication with any application that can communicate via [ZeroMQ].

+TODO:
+describe ports /sockets and features

 ## Installation